-- Anyone may report a vulnerability by e-mail to report-vulnerability@egi.eu - The Risk Assessment Team, along with the reporter and developer investigate the issue, to see if it is valid. - If a reported issue is found to be valid, the Risk Assessment Team place the issue in one of four risk categories Critical, High, Moderate, or Low. - According to the risk category, a fixed target date for fixing this vulnerability is set. - The developers then should try and fix the issue by the target date. - An advisory is released when a fixed version of the software is released, or on the target date, whichever is the sooner.
+- Anyone may report a vulnerability by e-mail to report-vulnerability@egi.eu - The Risk Assessment Team, along with the reporter and developer investigate the issue, to see if it is valid. - If a reported issue is found to be valid, the Risk Assessment Team place the issue in one of four risk categories Critical, High, Moderate, or Low. - According to the risk category, a fixed target date is set. - The developers then should try and fix the issue by the target date. - An advisory is released when a patch is released, or on the target date, whichever is the sooner.

-This document describes this process in more detail, and defines the responsibilities from the point of view of the various parties involved, i.e. the Reporter of the Issue, The Software Vulnerability Group, The Software providers, the EGI Middleware Unit, Security Operations and the sites.
+This document describes this process in more detail, and defines the responsibilities from the point of view of the various parties involved, i.e. the Reporter of the Issue, The Software Vulnerability Group, The Software providers, the EGI Middleware Distribution, the Security Operations and the sites.